c. Kyla McClean.

 "Well, I could shift to magnethrust if you wanted, but there wouldn't be much left to ride home in.
 Assuming you had about a year to dig me out once I got there."

 "Yeah, yeah.
 I know."
 He looked behind him and sighed.
-"Corbin, there is something else you should know..."
+"Soren, there is something else you should know..."

 "What's that?"